Senths02/portfolio/src/content/watch-party-data.md

 <summary>The project</summary>

 ### Project objectives
-The broader goal was to improve practices around personal data.
+To improve practices around personal data, we needed to understand the value to users.

-To do this, we needed to understand the value to users through research and development.
-And demonstrate the capabilities of using Personal Data Stores through a pilot.
+A pilot would demonstrate the capabilities of using Personal Data Stores to that end.

 >How might we enhance a BBC service safely and securely with a Personal Data Store?

 <br>

 ### The pilot
 A watch party service called BBC Together was used for the pilot.

-The service was adapted to work with the current version of Personal Data Store technology (from [Inrupt](https://solidproject.org/)).
+>BBC Together was adapted to work with the current version of Personal Data Store technology (from [Inrupt](https://solidproject.org/)).

 Essentially:
 - Each user would have a Personal Data Store (Data Pod)